DeepanshuMishraa/golang-learning-by-me/readme.md

 - %v -> value of the variable
 - %s -> string representation of the value
 - %d -> decimal representation of the value
+- %f -> float representation of the value
+- %g -> float representation of the value
+- %p -> pointer representation of the value
+- %q => a single-quoted character literal safely escaped with Go syntax.

 ```go
 fmt.Printf("Type: %T Value: %v\n", ToBe, ToBe)